Dialpad vs. RingCentral

 Dialpad works best when speed and simplicity matter.
 Number porting typically completes in 1-3 days.
 The Beacon Mobility case study shows a company with 19,000 employees across 25 states rolling out Dialpad across 27 offices in two to three months, consolidating 26-30 different phone systems into one platform.

 RingCentral leads when scale, reliability, and breadth matter.
-The platform serves over 500,000 businesses across 100+ countries, backed by a 99.999% uptime SLA (less than 5.26 minutes of downtime per year).
+The platform serves over 500,000 businesses across 100+ countries, backed by a 99.999% uptime SLA that translates to less than 5.26 minutes of downtime per year.

-Its product portfolio is wider: RingEX for unified communications, RingCX for contact centers with 20+ digital channels, AI Conversation Expert for conversation intelligence, plus video meetings, webinars, and events supporting up to 10,000 attendees.
+Its product portfolio covers more ground: RingEX for unified communications, RingCX for contact centers with 20+ digital channels, plus video meetings, webinars, and events supporting up to 10,000 attendees.
+Its integration ecosystem reaches 500+ pre-built connectors and a developer community of 100,000+ developers, important for enterprises running Salesforce, ServiceNow, Microsoft Teams, and other complex stacks.

 Contact center capabilities head to head

-Both platforms have invested in AI-powered contact center solutions.
+Both platforms have invested in AI-driven contact center solutions.

 The platform's AI Agent handles autonomous resolution across voice, web chat, SMS, email, and WhatsApp using a no-code builder with 40+ native integrations.